MEBZMasondo/MEBZMasondo/README.md

 # About Me 🧔

-- I am interested in computer technology to solve problems and add value.
+- I am interested in computer technology, solving problems and adding value.

 <!---
 MEBZMasondo/MEBZMasondo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.